fccagou/tools/git/README.md

   gitlab.com: 2

-# -- Update all repos
+# -- Update all repos (how about using it in a crontab !?)
 $ git localmirror update
 [*] updating ./gitlab.com/fccagou/tools.git : https://gitlab.com/fccagou/tools.git
 remote: Enumerating objects: 7, done.